St. Mary's High School, Sukkur: Recent events

 Sr. Rosey Yacoob took over as principal in 1992.
 With the support of the Roman Catholic Diocese of Hyderabad and Catholic Board of Education, the foundation stone of the new school building was laid in 1997 and the opening ceremony was performed in October 1998.

 The newly constructed classrooms proved to be insufficient due to the increase in the number of students.
 Realizing the need for more classrooms, the foundation stone for a new wing was laid in 2000.
 On the first floor there are five classrooms and a conference room, while there is an auditorium on the second floor.

 In April 2006, the convener of the standing committee on minorities of the National Assembly said that repair work on the damaged classrooms of the school would be started within a few days.
 The same year the school celebrated its 125th anniversary.

 In 2010, the sisters of the School organized teams of volunteers to provide cooked food and water for hundreds of people affected by the floods in Sindh province.
 On 20 December 2011, Muslim, Hindu, and Christian students collectively organized a single event to celebrate Christmas, Diwali, and Eid in a display of religious solidarity.

+In the year 2024, during Christmas season, the school administration along with the tireless efforts of the worthy principal Sr. Rosey Yacoob, the school organized a Grand Alumni Homecoming Reunion.
+Deputy Speaker of Provincial Assembly of Sindh, Mr. Anthony Naveed presided as the Chief Guest.